 Every year, the folks at the Educational Theatre Association publish a list of the most performed plays and musicals in high schools around the country.

-Here's what drama clubs were up to this year:
+Here’s what drama clubs were up to this year (click the links to read more about the shows):

 Top 10 Plays